 Method Complaints about Part D prescription drugs - Contact Information CALL 1-855-562-8853 Calls to this number are free.
-Hours are 8 a.m. to 6 p.m., Monday through Friday.
+Hours are from Oct.
+1 to March 31: 7 days per week 8 a.m. to 8 p.m., and from April 1 to Sep.
+30: Monday through Friday, 8 a.m. to 8 p.m., and on weekends and holidays, your call will be handled by our voicemail system.
+A Customer Care Representative will return your phone call the next business day.
 Customer Care also has free language interpreter services available for non-English speakers.
 TTY/TDD 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
 Calls to this number are free.
-Hours are 8 a.m. to 6 p.m., Monday through Friday.
-FAX 1-858-636-2256 WRITE Sharp Health Plan Attention: Appeal and Grievance Department 8520 Tech Way, Ste.
+Hours are from Oct.
+1 to March 31: 7 days per week 8 a.m. to 8 p.m., and from April 1 to Sep.
+30: Monday through Friday, 8 a.m. to 8 p.m., and on weekends and holidays, your call will be handled by our voicemail system.
+A Customer Care Representative will return your phone call the next business day.
+FAX 1-858-636-2256 WRITE Sharp Health Plan Attn: Appeal and Grievance Department 8520 Tech Way, Ste.
 201 San Diego, CA 92123-1450 MEDICARE WEBSITE You can submit a complaint about our plan directly to Medicare.
-To submit an online complaint to Medicare go to https://www.medicare.gov/MedicareComplaintForm/home.aspx
+To submit an online complaint to Medicare go to www.medicare.gov/MedicareComplaintForm/home.aspx.